Quicksilver (software)

 Quicksilver is a utility app for macOS.
 Originally developed as proprietary freeware by Nicholas Jitkoff of Blacktree, Inc., it is now an open-source project hosted on GitHub.

 Quicksilver is essentially a graphical shell for the macOS operating system, allowing users to use the keyboard to rapidly perform tasks such as launching other apps, manipulating files, or sending e-mail.
+Since its first release in 2003, many of its features have subsequently been integrated into the modern macOS system feature, Spotlight.
 It is similar to the macOS applications LaunchBar and Alfred, but uses a different interaction paradigm.
 Because of its flexible interface and extensibility, Quicksilver has been called one of the top productivity applications on the Mac.

 Features

 Interface

 Invoked with a keyboard shortcut, Quicksilver has three panes, into which the user can enter an object, an action, and an optional attribute—analogous to creating a sentence with a subject, verb, and object.

 Quicksilver is a background application that runs while the operating system is running, maintaining a "catalog" of files and objects on the user's computer.
 By applying incremental search as the user types, Quicksilver predicts the filename or action typed by the user and automatically selects the object.
 Quicksilver uses a priority system based on prior usage to "learn" the user's habits, ultimately requiring only a few letters for the most commonly selected objects.